 When it comes to the travel side of things, there’s a lot to like about the NYNE TT.
-The neoprene case provides decent bump and spill protection, while managing to remain quite stylish.
+The neoprene case provides decent bump and spill protection, without looking cheap.

 Neither the case or speaker is waterproof, so be careful around the pool or ocean, but there aren’t many annoying gaps or holes for sand and dirt to get in.

 The clip-on plugs for the charger mean you won’t need a separate travel adapter, and the removable shoulder strap makes the speaker easier to carry.
 10 hours of battery life is enough to get you through a full day at the beach, and being able to charge your phone at the same time is very useful.